 Map Credits Explained

 - 1st Tuning Credit is valid for 60 days from date of purchase and is for only 1 fuel type.
 During the 60 days, the car must maintain the same owner and modifications and fuel type.
-If a client were to install a larger turbo at day 30 then their initial tuning credit would expire and a new credit would need to be purchased (flat rate of $125).
+If a client were to install a larger turbo at day 30 then their initial tuning credit would expire and a new credit would need to be purchased, found in this link.

 - After the purchase of the 1st turning credit, all future credits are offered at a heavily discounted rate.
 This applies to the lifetime that you own the car.
-This offer does not transfer to new owners, or new vehicles.
-Example: Client John Q completes an e-tune in 2016 and wishes to upgrade his fuel system (injectors) in 2017.
-The cost to retune the vehicle is $125 and a new 60 day tuning period will begin.
+This offer is non transferrable to new owners, or new vehicles.
+Example: Client John Q completes an e-tune in 2016 and wishes to upgrade his fuel system (injectors) in 2020.
+The cost to retune the vehicle is $195* and a new 60 day tuning period will begin.

-- Alternations to the modification list, while in the middle of the tuning process, will require the purchase of a discounted tuning credit unless pre-authorization is received from our Tuner Stephen Clark.
+- Alternations to the modification list, while in the middle of the tuning process, will require the purchase of a Repeat Clients tuning credit unless pre-authorization is received from our Tuner, Stephen Clark.

 - A Break-in Tune is considered a separate credit from a Performance Tune credit.